jeff4/a4-paper/src/content/blog/2023-10-06-stepfunction-ep-14.md

   - ai
   - stepfunction
   - podcast
+  - microsoft
+  - facebook
+  - google
 ogImage: ""
 description:
-  Seymour and Jeff are back from summer break to discuss Microsoft's September event, Llama-2, and 4 waves of AI adoption
+  Seymour and Jeff are back from summer break to discuss Microsoft's September event, Llama-2, and 4 waves of AI adoption.
 ---

 Seymour and I discuss Microsoft's continuing transition out of the PC era, open-source LLMs exemplified by Llama-2, and general discussion of business use cases, adoption, and Elad Gil's piece on [Early Days of AI and the AI Hype Cycle](https://blog.eladgil.com/p/early-days-of-ai).